California State University, San Bernardino

 About Cal State San Bernardino

 California State University, San Bernardino is a preeminent center of intellectual and cultural activity in Inland Southern California.
 Opened in 1965 and set at the foothills of the beautiful San Bernardino Mountains, the university serves more than 20,000 students each year and graduates about 4,000 students annually.
 The university offers more than 70 traditional baccalaureate and master’s degree programs, education credential and certificate programs, and a doctorate program in educational leadership.
-Every one of its academic programs that is eligible has earned national accreditation.
-Cal State San Bernardino reflects the dynamic diversity of the region and has the most diverse student population of any university in the Inland Empire.
+Every one of its eligible academic programs has earned national accreditation.
+CSUSB reflects the dynamic diversity of the region and has the most diverse student population of any university in the Inland Empire.
 More than 80 percent of those who graduate are the first in their families to do so.